Jean Lejeune

 Jean Lejeune (1592 at Poligny, Jura – 19 August 1672, at Limoges) was a French Oratorian priest, known as a preacher.
-Blindness overtook him at the age of thirty-five, and he was known as "The Blind Father".
+He lost his sight at the age of thirty-five, and he was known as "The Blind Father".

 Life

 He was the son of a lawyer at Dole, of a family, which during the previous century had attained to a high position in the magistracy and was renowned for the piety and virtue of its members.
 Owing to the early loss of his father, his education devolved upon his mother who devoted herself to his spiritual advancement.

 Having studied theology at the University of Dole, he fell under the influence of Berulle and entered the Oratory in 1614, three years after its foundation.
 He was appointed director of the seminary at Langres but soon found his vocation in mission work among the poor.